sasjs/adapter/README.md

 SASjs is a open-source framework for building Web Apps on SAS® platforms.
 You can use as much or as little of it as you like.
 This repository contains the JS adapter, the part that handles the to/from SAS communication on the client side.
 There are 3 ways to install it:

-1 - `npm install @sasjs/adapter` - for use in a node project
+1 - `npm install @sasjs/adapter` - for use in a nodeJS project (recommended)

-2 - [Download](https://cdn.jsdelivr.net/npm/@sasjs/adapter@2/index.js) and use a copy of the latest JS file
+2 - [Download](https://cdn.jsdelivr.net/npm/@sasjs/adapter@3/index.min.js) and use a copy of the latest JS file

 3 - Reference directly from the CDN - in which case click [here](https://www.jsdelivr.com/package/npm/@sasjs/adapter?tab=collection) and select "SRI" to get the script tag with the integrity hash.